Websites Without Analytics

 For those of you who aren’t looking at your metrics every single day — don’t you wonder if you are shouting into the wind?
 (No one can hear you?)
 And if you respond, “Well, we have e-commerce so we can see that people are purchasing,” you are leaving lots of money on the table by not having analytics.

 When I first got this blog, I was sure there was web analytics attached, and I just couldn’t find the right button.
-It drove me slightly crazy to blog and blog but not know — was anybody listening?
+It drove me slightly wild to blog and blog but not know — was anybody listening?

 Eventually, I realized that there was no button, I just had to install my own analytics.
 I chose a small, free, client-side package because a) I only want to measure traffic and marketing referrals and b) I need a client-side package in order to be able to measure this particular site.